 A 65-inch TV used to be a luxury that few people could afford, but that’s not the case anymore.
 While a 65-inch TV might still not be in the price range for everyone, the diversity in terms of both pricing and features might surprise you.
 We’ve cast our net pretty wide for this article, as we’ll be focusing on helping you find the best 65-inch TV under $1000.

-At the thousand dollar price point, you’re essentially entering the mid-price range, so you’ll want to look more closely at the specs here than you would with less expensive TVs.
-But don’t worry.
-We’ll run you through the basics, and you can check out our other guides for more in depth analysis.
+At the thousand-dollar price point, you’re essentially entering the mid-price range, so you’ll want to look more closely at the specs here than you would with less expensive TVs.
+But don’t worry, we’ll run you through the basics, and you can check out our other guides for a more in-depth analysis.

 - Samsung UN65RU7100FXZA 65-Inch 4K 7 Series

 - Sony XBR65X900F 65-Inch 4K Smart LED TV

 - TCL 65-Inch Class 6-Series 4K QLEDHDR Roku Smart TV

 - LG 65SM8600PUA Nano 8 Series 65-Inch 4K UHD Smart LED (2019)

 - Samsung UN65RU7100FXZA 65-Inch 4K UHD 7 Series UHD Smart TV (2019)